I.T. (Cybersecurity & Web Development) AAQ

 Is this course right for me?

-This course is the equivalent of an A level.
-The nature of IT and its use throughout all aspects of modern society means that it is useful both for students with a wide range of interests as well as by those with a clear focus on this area.
-The latter often combine this course with one or more from: Computer Science A level, Computing BTEC, Business Studies A Level and BTEC, Graphics A Level, and related courses in Media, Economics or Sciences.
+This course is the equivalent to an A level.
+The nature of Information Technology and its use throughout all aspects of modern society means that the subject complements students with a wide range of interests as well as those with a clear focus in this area.
+Students often combine this course with one or more subjects from: Business Studies A Level and BTEC, Psychology or Art & Design.
+For those who are really keen on tech we welcome you to take this course alongside Computer Science A level or Application and Games Development AAQ

 Where next?